 - We have a lot of details – have you ever booked 300 flights?
 You need to love logistics, details and plans and have the ability to runs with ideas turning them into a beautiful reality.
 Our ideal candidate is organized, anticipates upcoming needs, and can keep many balls in the air.

-- Administrative tasks will include managing the office, booking travel, coordinating events and activities, and supporting other members of the staff, particularly the Executive Director.
+- Administrative tasks will include managing the office, booking travel, coordinating events and activities, and provide administrative support to the Executive Director and other members of the staff.

 - The financial responsibilities will include the day-to-day entry of revenues and expenses, tracking receipts, producing reports and working with our accountant and auditors.